boyter/boyter.org/content/posts/an-informal-survey-of-12-million-github-bitbucket-gitlab-projects.md

 ## Methodology

-Since I have searchcode.com I already have a collection of 7,000,000 projects across git, mercurial, subversion and such and I thought why not try processing them?
-The first step was to export the list from it.
-A simple export and it turns out it I actually have 12 million git repositories that I am tracking, and I should probably update the page to reflect that.
+Since I run searchcode.com I already have a collection of over 7,000,000 projects across git, mercurial, subversion and such.
+So why not try processing them?
+Working with git is pretty easy so I limited myself to that and exported the list.
+Turns out I actually have 12 million git repositories being tracked, and I should probably update the page to reflect that.

 So now I have 12 million or so git repositories which I need to download and process.